STATEMENT OF PURPOSE

 No member will have any convictions under any animal welfare law.
 Any person discovered to have any animal cruelty or neglect conviction will be expelled from W.O.L.F. indefinitely.

-Notify W.O.L.F. of any change of circumstances from the above (see form).
+Notify W.O.L.F. of any change of circumstances from the above.

-Understand that breaking these ethical codes may result in disciplinary action (see ‘policies & constitution’).
+Understand that any breaches of this ethical code may result in disciplinary action (see ‘Constitution’).

 *Special circumstances can be applied for to the committee in writing for a stud to produce more than 8 successful litters with veterinary evidence supporting this is in no way deleterious to the dog.